razshare/catpaw/docs/Command.md

 ```
 Your command will the execute whenever the console user issues the required flags of your command.

-The same application can execute multiple commands asynchronously.

 > [!NOTE]
 > Generally you should always define at least one unique required flag using `$builder->withRequiredFlag()` in order to avoid ambiguity.

+> [!NOTE]
+> The same application can execute multiple commands asynchronously.

 The second method, `run()`, is where you can write your logic.